tinx documentation

 - Not a build system

-It is a runtime and distribution model for tools.
+It is a runtime layer for tool packages and workspace execution.

 How to read the docs